victorlalo/Portfolio/README.md

 # Motorized Control System:
  Final assignment for a Mechatronics course at Northwestern University.
 Project includes knowledge of circuit design, control theory,      battery and motor power, and programming in embedded C. We were tasked with designing a PID controller to maintain a plastic rod at a specified angle, or to move smoothly from one position to the next given a predetermined trajectory.
+The challenge came in fine-tuning the PID program to find the right balance between overshooting a fast movement and underperforming with slow movements.